usexfg/COLD-DAO/README.md

 ------------------------------
 <h2 id="cold-governance">COLD Hivemind Asset DAO | Governance</h2>

-COLD's Asset DAO is a group of governing members stewarding the excellence of her DeFi Banking Suite and the election of COLD Hivemind Asset Delegates and/or new asset integrations.
+COLD's Asset DAO is the group of governing members stewarding the excellence of her Banking Suite and the election of COLD Asset Delegates and/or new asset integrations.
 Members will vote, according to required holding amounts, on a range of topics from project branding to annual interest rates and the selection of new financial instruments made available to users in COLD's yield market.

 **Asset Integration**: In order to list a new asset to be offered for banking rewards, a DAO member must first call a vote on the proposed asset.
 If a positive majority voting decision has been reached, DAO member(s) must burn a total of 1 full COLD token at the time of integration.
 This will effectively create a deflationary pressure by reducing total supply, while also raising scarcity of available integrations by limiting the total amount of possible asset issuers.
 Limited-run assets, such as NFT collections or other fixed supply assets, may continue using their existing COLD integration for the additional offering of assets if elected as a COLD Hivemind Asset Delegate, and only if managed and issued by the same elected party or project delegated for the original asset integration.